 Last, cash deal close significantly faster than a sale using a mortgage for funding.
 Because sellers value speed of closing this is a benefit for the seller.
 Investors also want speed of closing so they can make a return on the property.

-Homeowners & why they may make a cash offer
+Homeowners & why they may make a cash offer on a house

 Homeowners are those looking to purchase a property as a primary residence.
 They will live in the property after purchase vs. using it as a Real estate investment.